 - How big your website is

-- How extensive the SEO audit will be
+- How extensive the SEO audit checklist is

 Generally, an SEO audit can range from a few hours to a few days.
 If you run a website with about 100 pages, then it can take you a few hours for a basic website audit.